Quantum-enhanced sensing with variable-range interactions: Beneficial role of variable-range interaction in quantum metrology

-The long-range Ising model possesses different phases characterized by the correlation length between different pairs of spins and parameterized by $\alpha$, namely, non-local $(0 \le \alpha \le 1)$, quasi-local $(1 < \alpha < 2)$ and local $(\alpha \ge 2)$.
-Note that in physical systems like trapped ions, such Hamiltonian with variable-range interactions following power law naturally appears \cite{vodola2015longrangephases}. \\ {\it Local regime.} We report that by preparing the system in the local regime, it is possible to beat SQL for all coordination number $\mathcal{Z}$, as shown in Fig. \ref{diffalpha_plot} with $\alpha = 3.0$ although SQL can be surpassed for a limited range of $t^*$, referred to a $t^{*}_{range}$ which can be experimentally challenging.\\ {\it Non-local phase.} On the other hand, in the non-local regime, although $t^{*}_{range}$ increases significantly, indicating the experimental feasibility and the stability of the system, there exists an upper bound on the interaction range, such as $\mathcal{Z} = 6$ for $N = 10$ and \(\alpha =1\) (see Fig. \ref{delw_plot} (b)), beyond which the system cannot cross the SQL.
-We find that $\delta\omega$ shows an oscillatory behavior with respect to time of the evolution for various coordination numbers ($\mathcal{Z}$) as depicted in Fig. \ref{delw_plot}.
+{\it Non-local phase.} On the other hand, in the non-local regime, although $t^{*}_{range}$ increases significantly, indicating the experimental feasibility and the stability of the system, there exists an upper bound on the interaction range, such as $\mathcal{Z} = 6$ for $N = 10$ and \(\alpha =1\) (see Fig. \ref{delw_plot} (b)), beyond which the system cannot cross the SQL.
+We find that $\delta\omega$ shows an oscillatory behavior with respect to the time of the evolution for various coordination numbers ($\mathcal{Z}$) as depicted in Fig. \ref{delw_plot}.
 In other words, when $\alpha \leq 1$, we observe that there exists a critical value of $\mathcal{Z}$ up to which the SQL limit is surpassed.
-For example, strongly coupled model Hamiltonian with coordination numbers, $\mathcal{Z}=7, 8$, and $9$ for $N = 10$ cannot beat SQL as depicted in Fig. \ref{diffalpha_plot}.
+For example, a strongly coupled model Hamiltonian with coordination numbers, $\mathcal{Z}=7, 8$, and $9$ for $N = 10$ cannot beat the SQL as depicted in Fig. \ref{diffalpha_plot}.
 This illustrates that while increasing the interaction range may enhance the sensitivity, it is not universally effective in building desired quantum sensors.
-However, from the experimental point of view, we find that the spread of uncertainty oscillations below SQL increases with time, which increases with higher coordination numbers, up to a certain cut-off of $\mathcal{Z}$.
-This leads to a flexibility in measurements and evolution time.
+However, from the experimental point of view, we find that the spread of uncertainty oscillations below the SQL increases with time, which increases with higher coordination numbers, up to a certain cut-off of $\mathcal{Z}$.
+This leads to flexibility in measurements and evolution time.